 Interested in visiting Cuba?

 You can find out more info here about the gay group trip offered by Out Adventures.
 They’ve teamed up local partners and LGBT guides to offer an exclusive, 10 day People to People experience in Cuba.
 It’s a great way to see some amazing highlights of the island with local guides who knows all the ins and outs of this amazing destination.
 They’ve even managed to get special access like a behind the scenes tour of the Ernest Hemingway House, meet-and-greets with Cuban performers and a private screening of a popular Cuban gay film – just to name a few.
-And don’t forget, you can even save up to $200 on any OUT Adventures trip with our special booking code “TWOBADTOURISTS.”
-Find out more info here about the discount offer.
+And don’t forget, you can even save up to $200 on any OUT Adventures trip when booking online.
+Click here to request your exclusive discount code.

 Would you consider visiting Cuba?
 Let us know in the comments below!

 Note: This article was written in partnership with Out Adventures, however rest assured all opinions are 100% our own and we would never sacrifice our integrity for a sponsorship.
 All photos via Out Adventures.